 - Working in partnership with other like-minded organizations

-- Ongoing research on child welfare and the creation of a resource library
+- Ongoing research on child welfare and maintenance of a resource library

 - Researching options for policy training workshops